ayusxhhb/DVA-C02/README.md

 # `Elastic Compute Cloud`

 It's just VMs with on-demand price and scalable compute capacity option.
+>You will be charged for the AMI, Instance Type, EBS Volume, Networking, IOs, Snapshots.

+**Creating KeyPair for ec2 does not cost anything*

 **Pricing Options** :
 - *On-Demand Instance* :